ClosingBrace/backupbrace/README.md

 * **version** The string "2.0".
 * **backup-dir** A string that contains the base directory where the backups will go.
 This directory must exist prior to the execution of the backup program.
-* **backup-sets**: An array of backup sets.
+* **backup-sets** An array of backup sets.

 The backup sets are objects that contain the following name/value pairs:

 * **set-name** A string identifying the backup set.
 This set name will be used to create a subdirectory in `backup-dir`.
 * **type** The type of backup, either "local dir" or "remote dir".
-* **remote-shell**: (only when `type` is "remote dir") The remote shell to use for connecting with the remote host.
+* **remote-shell** (only when `type` is "remote dir") The remote shell to use for connecting with the remote host.
 The string includes the options that the remote shell needs to connect to the remote host.
 * **remote-host** (only when `type` is "remote dir") The remote host to connect to.
 This can include a remote user (with the syntax "\<user\>@\<host\>") that the remote rsync process will use to execute its task.